davideast/ng2do/README.md

 # Angular 2 Todo App

-Angular 2 is not packaged or ready for production.
+Angular 2 is not packaged or ready for production... but this is a todo app with it.

 ### Installation